-Did you know that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
-This is why it’s essential to have an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are needed for your heating and cooling?
+This is why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save customers money and encourage sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save consumers money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit yearly.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit annually.

 Guide to Condensing Furnaces